 You need to do a final wash when you start the CGM which involves washing your hair with a clarifying shampoo that won’t leave another non-CG product on your hair, like silicones.
 Most of those shampoos are extremely stripping (think Suave Daily Clarifying and Trader Joe’s Spa Nourish Shampoos.)
 So I have two ways for you to use it without as much damage:

 — Anjana dilutes her shampoo in a mug and pours it over her hair, making it much less stripping.
 This hack is perfect even for clarifying to get product buildup off.
 When I clarify, I dilute the harsh sulfate shampoo to the strength I need it to be able to cleanse to the desired level- usually that is around 50%.
-I use the Skip-Hop Whale that we use to bathe our daughter (pictured above) rather than bringing a separate mug into the bathroom.
+I use the Skip-Hop Whale that we used to use bathe our daughter (pictured above) rather than bringing a separate mug into the bathroom.

 — Mix it with some conditioner to make a much milder shampoo.
 Some people struggle with strictly co-washing, whether it be because they are early in their journey and haven’t adjusted to it or because their hair just doesn’t need that much moisture.
 Rather than trying to buy a separate co-washing product, try mixing some shampoo with your conditioner to make your own.